fmccully/Waal-Intrinsic-Project/README.md

 The r markdown file for the cleaning and analysis of the data (Waal Model script.zip>Waal Model script.html).

-The r script for the graphs (Waal graph script.
+The r script for the graphs (Waal graph R markdown script.
 R)

 The r markdown script for the graphs (Waal graph script.Rmd)